charukawijesingha2020-bit/charukawijesingha2020-bit/README.md

 ###  About Me

-🎓 I'm a Software Engineering undergraduate at **SLIIT**, currently developing strong skills in software design,
+🎓 I'm a Software Engineering undergraduate at **SLIIT**, currently developing strong skills in software design, and problem-solving.

 ###  Connect With Me